The Best Pineapple Smoothie Recipe is easy, delicious and awesome? Two ingredients (frozen pineapple and almond milk)

 So, every morning while on vacation, I made delicious smoothies for breakfast.
 In the afternoon and evening, I used the awesome pan to saute, fresh, local, organic veggies.
-Then I used my prior research and knowledge (along with recommendations from the guide at the house) of the area for the best eat out adventures.
+Then I used my prior research and knowledge (along with recommendations from the guide at the house) of the area for the best eating out adventures.

 I particularly like this pineapple smoothie recipe with milk (non-dairy) in the early fall.
 We usually have a few splendidly warm Indian summer days in New England and a healthy pineapple smoothie is so refreshing.
 Looking for more information about pineapples?
 Read these 8 Fun Facts.
 You could also make this a pineapple coconut smoothie, but substituting coconut milk and it would be delicious!

 Sitting in the sun sipping this pineapple smoothie recipe is amazing.
 And it is kid friendly too!
 If you have smoothies often, consider these glass straws.
 How awesome!

-Although, as the weather starts changing, I am looking forward in the next few months to making some of my delicious soups and finding new favorites.
+Although, as the weather starts changing, I am looking forward to the next few months to making some of my delicious soups and finding new favorites.

 Do you have a favorite smoothie recipe?
 Do you have a favorite recipe using pineapple?

 I hope you are having a wonderful week. 🙂 As always, thank you for stopping by!

 Recipe: 2 cups frozen pineapple chunks, 1 1/2 cups unsweetened almond milk (or milk of choice, coconut milk would be good).
-Place ingredients into a blender and whizz for several minutes until creamy.
+Place ingredients in a blender and whizz for several minutes until creamy.
 Enjoy!

 - 2 Cups frozen pineapple chunks